Sousastep/SousaFX-rnbo-docs/docs/bindings.md

 	| left		| 8th quintuplet |

+Holding the right trigger lets an ADSR modulate the overdriven lowpass filter.

-The left trigger, right trigger, and right bumper, are used to adjust the function of the thumbsticks.
+The left trigger, and right bumper, are used to adjust the function of the thumbsticks.

 ## Left Thumbstick